Seattle Councilmember Sawant says her property is being vandalized, criticizes police investigation

 As a socialist and the furthest political outlier on the council, Sawant has faced opposition from the community ranging from a failed recall attempt in 2021 to death threats during the first months of her time on the council in 2014 and as recently as last winter.

-Mayor Bruce Harrell, who is in Buenos Aries for a summit of international mayors, spoke to Sawant on Wednesday after being named in her SPD complaint letter, according to the Mayor’s Office.
+Mayor Bruce Harrell, who is in Buenos Aires for a summit of international mayors, spoke to Sawant on Wednesday after being named in her SPD complaint letter, according to the Mayor’s Office.

 “These incidents go against our core values as a city.
 Elected officials should not be harassed at their homes.
 While Mayor Harrell does not direct individual investigations, we have been assured that SPD will follow all standard protocols and practices regarding these incidents in the appropriate manner,” a spokesperson for the mayor wrote Wednesday.
 “The mayor has spoken directly to Councilmember Sawant to discuss and understand her concerns.”